 And again, I can't give you a long setup here because I did in the last half hour.

-The New York Times piece, a secret mission, a code name and anxiety inside the early days of the FBI's Trump investigation.
+The New York Times piece, a secret mission, a code name, and anxiety inside the early days of the FBI's Trump investigation.

-Now, Brennan has mentioned the the Brennan revelation.
+Now, Brennan has mentioned the Brennan revelation.

-Remember, Brennan stay tuned, Mr. President.
+Remember, Brennan, stay tuned, Mr. President.

 Remember, Brennan and Clapper lied.

-Brennan and Cap Clapper both lied.
+Brennan and Clapper both lied.

 So we know they're liars.

-And Brennan in particular, with his, you know, hostility towards the president, Stay tuned.
+And Brennan in particular, with his, you know, hostility towards the president, stay tuned.

-Basically a deep state threat towards Donald Trump.
+Basically, a deep state threat towards Donald Trump.

-Anyway, so Paul Sperry writes, two senior intelligence officials now say in 2016 that Obama's CIA chief John Brennan, the other guy that voted for the communist once, like I who how he ever got that job is unbelievable.
+Anyway, so Paul Sperry writes, two senior intelligence officials now say in 2016 that Obama's CIA chief, John Brennan, you know, the guy that voted for the communists once, that guy, how he ever got that job is unbelievable, used the completely unverified, now discredited Trump dossier to get the intelligence community to go along with his theory that President Trump colluded with Russia to defeat Hillary Clinton.

 Now, we've had multiple investigations that proves no votes have been changed at all, including one last week or the week before.